DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 - [ ] Enemy AI struct in C++ for better organization
 - [ ] C++ library for common enemy functions
+### Key Concept: GOAP & Action Queuing

+#### What is an Action?

+An "Action" can be represented by a UObject class that contains functions for:
+- What to do when entering the state
+- What to do while in the state (tick)
+- What to do when exiting the state
+- When the action is considered "complete"
+	- Success?
+	- Fail?

+#### Action Queue
+- Each enemy has an action queue as well as a "current action"
+- This way, we can queue up a series of actions for the enemy to perform for an overall goal.
+- Some acti

 ### Key Concept: Revenge Meter & Revenge Counter
 With stun locks and knockback, it can be very easy to virtually render an enemy as useless by trapping them in a combo.
 Enemies should be given at least one opportunity to engage with the player (given they are not immediately killed)